In a True Nail-Biter, Alaska Voters Reject Repeal of Top 4 Primary and Ranked Choice Voting

 "We are thrilled that Alaskans from all over the state with diverse views and different backgrounds came together to preserve the system that empowers voters to elect representatives that will put Alaska first," said No on 2 Executive Director Juli Lucky and Campaign Chair Lesil McGuire in a joint statement.

 "No" on repeal prevailed with 50.1% of the vote.
-Under state law, any election that falls under a margin of 0.5% is eligible for recount, but the campaign that requests it has to pay for it.
+Under state law, any election that falls under a margin of 0.5% is eligible for recount that can be paid for by the state.

 This is also the second election in which the reform was on the ballot under Measure 2.
 And just like in 2020, the near 50-50 split suggests the needle for or against reform hasn't moved much in 4 years.